dev4press/gd-forum-manager-for-bbpress/readme.txt

 = Quick Introduction Video =
 https://www.youtube.com/watch?v=-zS7cZaZ11A

-Now, with GD Forum Manager for bbPress, you can do it quick and accessible from any topics or forums list on the frontend in two ways: single forum or topic editing and bulk editing of one or more selected forums or topics.
+Now, with forumManager for bbPress, you can do it quick and accessible from any topics or forums list on the frontend in two ways: single forum or topic editing and bulk editing of one or more selected forums or topics.
 Every forum or topic list (single forum, forums or topics index, topic views, user profile) now has controls to edit a single item or select items for bulk editing.
 And editing is done using popup modal dialog.
 You can even do something that bbPress doesn't allow you to do: change the author of the topic.

 = Feature Overview =
 * Using AJAX to retrieve actions and values